OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowNewsList.md

   image:
 ```

-If the `RowNewList` module is used as a submodule inside of e.g. [`RowMultiColumns`](https://openmobilealliance.github.io/githubpages-doc-guidelines/RowMultiColumns) module, then the structure is:
+If the `RowNewsList` module is used as a submodule inside of e.g. [`RowMultiColumns`](https://openmobilealliance.github.io/githubpages-doc-guidelines/RowMultiColumns) module, then the structure is:

 ```yml